Practice Profile

 - The statutory review of East Anglia One and Two in the Court of Appeal.

-- A statutory review of a gas-fired power station with carbon capture storage.
+- The statutory review of Net Zero Teesside, a gas-fired power station with carbon capture storage.

 - Nutrient neutrality in depleted special areas of conservation.